JoshCheek/surrogate/Readme.md

 Features
 ========

-* Declarative syntax
-* Can compare signatures of mocks to signatures of the class being mocked
+* Mock does not diverge from real class because compares signatures of mocks to signatures of the real class.
 * Support default values
 * Easily override values
 * RSpec matchers for asserting what happend (what was invoked, with what args, how many times)